After

 the place is enough to convince everyone to either stay inside or just

 head for home.
-Patrolman Buster Smith is buried in a solemn ceremony,
+The Patrolman Buster Smith is buried in a solemn ceremony,

 complete with a five-gun salute (I suppose no one worries about avalanches